Disperse

 • Family members may also negotiate deals that work to their advantage, resulting in a sale that is far below the price that could have been achieved in the open market.

 Our favorite story about a real estate deal gone south?
 One of our colleagues reports that her client saw her home in a new light after seeing how beautiful her home was once all her stuff was out and the house was professionally cleaned.
-When she saw the professional photography she decided not to move after all!
+When she saw the professional photography, she decided not to move after all!

-Many thanks to the input from our Realtor colleagues Sharon Skinner of Presto® Real Estate, Naperville IL, Tricia Spurrier of The Spurrier Team in Houston TX, and Terri Dimond of Berkshire Hathaway in Santa Barbara CA.
+Many thanks to the input from our Realtor colleagues Sharon Skinner of Presto® Real Estate, Naperville, IL, Tricia Spurrier of The Spurrier Team in Houston, TX, and Terri Dimond of Berkshire Hathaway in Santa Barbara, CA.